 Computer Network Access

 All residence hall rooms contain two modes of connectivity for campus computer networking access: wired and wireless.
 Double rooms have two jacks and single rooms have one jack.
-All computer use from the residence halls is governed by the same rules as those governing the computer lab.
+All computer use from the residence halls is governed by the same rules as those governing computer labs.
 Violation of these policies will result in disciplinary action.
-For information on connecting to the College network, please call Data Systems at 865.981.8145.
+For information on connecting to the College network, please call Information Technology.

 At the end of each semester and, if necessary, periodically during the year, damages to student rooms and common areas of residence halls are assessed.
 Damages within a room are charged to the room occupants.
 Damages in hallways, lounges, restrooms and other common areas are charged to the person(s) responsible (if identified).
 Otherwise, all floor or hall residents are collectively charged.
 Any damage or loss of residence hall recreation equipment is charged to the person(s) responsible (if identified).
 Otherwise, all residents are collectively charged.
 The College is not liable for theft or damage to the personal belongings of resident students.